 The power of partnerships

-Still, ask Mayor Rismaharini and she will be the first to say that the success of many of these and other initiatives was possible only because of her administration’s collaborations with citizens, the private sector and even foreign experts and governments.
+Still, ask then-Mayor Rismaharini and she will be the first to say that the success of many of these and other initiatives was possible only because of her administration’s collaborations with citizens, the private sector and even foreign experts and governments.

 The city of Kitakyushu in Japan, for example, provided Surabaya with technical assistance on how to better manage waste in the kampungs, including through composting.
 It also helped the government to build a waste treatment and recycling facility.
 With these and other efforts, Surabaya has reduced its volume of waste by an extraordinary 70 percent.